sandyol55/Ropey-Cam/README.md

 Typical use is expected to be in a headless remote mode.

-Before deploying it will be useful to examine the code and, if necessary, make some changes to match the Pi and camera being used,  e.g.
+Before deploying it will be useful to examine the code and, if necessary, make changes to match the Pi and camera being used,  e.g.

 >  To select the aspect ratio of the sensor being used.